emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more words, this quote emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code.
 Instead, invest your time in solid architecture and clear algorithms, as they are the foundation for both readability and scalability.
 Only once you have a working system and data on where performance lags should you concentrate on optimizing specific parts of your codebase.

+# 2024-03-15
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it's written, so invest time in making it readable and understandable by others.
+And always keep in mind that premature optimization is the root of all evil."

+This quote encapsulates the idea that clear, straightforward code is a hallmark of skilled programmers.
+It encourages us to focus on writing code that can be easily understood and modified, rather than prematurely optimizing for performance, which can introduce hard-to-debug complexities and反而 lead to inefficiencies in the long run.